-In an effort to maintain a certain amount of free space on the hard disk, Orchid Core VMS has a self-imposed limit for saving video archive files.
+In an effort to maintain a certain amount of free space on the hard disk, Orchid Core VMS has a selfimposed limit for saving video archive files.
 Once this limit is reached, the system will begin to delete the oldest video archive files to make room for new ones.

-The default setting for this limit is 85%, but you can change it using either of the following methods:
+The default setting for this limit is 85%, but you can change it by modifying the Orchid Core VMS properties file (as described below).